City shoe repair shop last of one-time 34

 Jeannette 15 years ago purchased A&F Shoe Repair from Anthony Frasso and the late Carmen Amabile.
 Frasso and Amabile for 50 years owned a shoe store in downtown New Castle, where they also did shoe repairs.
 Later, they moved the shoe repair business to its current location.

 Jeannette’s interest in the business stemmed from his former ownership of Country Club Cleaners in Ellwood City.
-The dry cleaning business at one time served as a drop-off point for a cobbler.
+The dry cleaning business once served as a cobbler’s drop-off point.

 He asked Frasso and Amabile if they would repair shoes dropped off at the dry cleaner.